 - (1) An employer group which has been self-insured for at least one year may add employers with the approval of the department, and the concurrence of the guaranty fund.
-New members may only be added on January 1, April 1, July 1 and October 1.
-The employer group shall provide the following information about the new employer at least 90 days prior to the requested date of addition to the employer group: - (a) a completed application on forms provided by the department; - (b) resolution designating authorized signatures for participation in the program; - (c) a copy of a signed agreement showing: - agreement to accept joint and several liability for all workers' compensation benefits and occupational disease obligations incurred by the employer group; - (ii) provision for power of attorney between the new applicant and the employer group; and - (iii) agreement to be bound by the by-laws and by the employer group's decisions; - (d) copies of additional years audited or reviewed financial statements may be required from each new applicant by the department or the guaranty fund.
-Upon request of the applicant, and when approved by the department and the guaranty fund, the submission of these financial statements may be to an independent certified public accountant.
-The department will advise the CPA of the nature and format of the information to be provided to the department.
-The applicant shall pay the cost of such a submission and review; - (e) the employer group may accept a new applicant who provides reviewed financial statements, provided the total premiums payable to the group from individual members having reviewed financial statements, including the new applicant, shall not exceed 25% of the employer group's total normal premium for the year the applicant joins the employer group; - (f) a claims summary from insurance carriers who provided coverage for claims incurred in Montana during the preceding 3 years; - (g) evidence that the applicant has been accepted for coverage by the employer group's excess insurance carrier; and - (h) evidence that the private employer has been in business for a period of not less than 3 years; however, a new entity created from the reorganization of one or more self-insured entities may elect to self-insure individually or as a member of an employer group even though the new entity has not been in existence for a period of 3 years.
+The employer group shall provide the following information about the new employer at least 90 days prior to the requested date of addition to the employer group: - (a) a completed application on forms provided by the department; - (b) resolution designating authorized signatures for participation in the program; - (c) a copy of a signed agreement showing: - (i) agreement to accept joint and several liability for all workers' compensation benefits and occupational disease obligations incurred by the employer group; - (ii) provision for power of attorney between the new applicant and the employer group; and - (iii) agreement to be bound by the by-laws and by the employer group's decisions; - (d) copies of two years audited or reviewed financial statements may be required from each new applicant by the department or the guaranty fund. - (e) a claims summary from insurance carriers who provided coverage for claims incurred in Montana during the preceding 3 years; - (f) evidence that the applicant has been accepted for coverage by the employer group's excess insurance carrier; and - (g) evidence that the private employer has been in business for a period of not less than 3 years; however, a new entity created from the reorganization of one or more self-insured entities may elect to self-insure individually or as a member of an employer group even though the new entity has not been in existence for a period of 3 years.
 Such election shall be made on the effective date of the new employer entity.

 History: 39-71-203 MCA; IMP, 39-71-403, 39-71-2101 through 39-71-2103, 39-71-2106 MCA; NEW, 1996 MAR p.
 1151, Eff.
-5/1/96.
+5/1/96; AMD, 2024 MAR p.
+1066, Eff.
+5/11/24.

-24.29.622 Permission to Self-Insure
+24.29.622 Permission to Self-Insure (REPEALED)